siobyrne/young-dressage-horse-program-analysis/README.md

 The horse with the most appearances at the Young and Developing Horse Championships to date is WakeUp, ridden by Emily Miles.
 WakeUp competed in the Four and Six Year Old Championships as a young horse, and also competed two years each in the Developing Prix St. Georges and Developing Grand Prix divisions.

 ## Acknowledgements
-The following sites were utilized to gather this data:
+The following sites were utilized to research this project and gather this data:

 * USDF (www.usdf.org)
 * USEF (www.usef.org)